FilippoOlivo/SSM/results_description.md

 # Results

-In this section we will describe the results obtained from the experiments conducted in this project.
-Specifically, we will focus on the following aspects:
+This section describes the results obtained from the experiments conducted as part of this project.
+Specifically, evaluation focuses on the following key aspects:

-- **Accuracy**: The performance of the model in terms of accuracy.
+- **Accuracy**: The performance of each model in terms of accuracy.
 - **Time**: The time taken to train the model and make predictions.
 - **Memory**: The amount of GPU memory used during training.
-- **GPU Usage**: The GPU utilization during training.
+- **GPU Usage**: The GPU usage during training.

-All the test have been conducted on a single NVIDIA RTX A4000 with 16GB of GPU memory.
-The model have been trained on selective copy task with different input sizes (256, 512, 784) and constant number of tokens to memorize (16).
-The models have been trained for 200000 epochs with a batch size of 64 using Adam optimizer with a learning rate of 0.0001.
-Moreover, we implemented a early stopping mechanism that stops the training when the accuracy on the validation set does not improve for 5000 steps.
+All experiments have been performed on a single NVIDIA RTX A4000 GPU with 16 GB of memory.
+Each model has been trained on a selective copy task using different input sizes (256, 512, 784), while keeping the number of tokens to memorize fixed at 16.
+Training was performed for up to 200000 epochs with a batch size of 64, using the Adam optimizer with a learning rate of 0.0001.
+To avoid overfitting and reduce training time, an early stopping mechanism has been implemented: training was terminated if the validation accuracy did not improve for 5000 steps.

 ## Accuracy

-In this section we present the accuracy results for different models.
-The accuracy is measured in terms of the percentage of correct predictions made by the model on the test set.
-The plot below shows the accuracy results for different models.
+In this section, we present the accuracy results across different models.
+Accuracy is reported as the percentage of correct predictions on the test set.
+The figure below shows the performance of each model, highlighting how accuracy varies with different configurations.

 ![Accuracy](./img/accuracy.png)

-The same data are repored in the table below:
+The same data are reported in the table below:

 | Model          | 256  | 512  | 784  |
 |----------------|------|------|------|